f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/httplb-recommendations-13.png)

-In the drop-down menu select **Site** as a place to advertise.
-Then select **Inside and Outside Network** for the site.
-And finally, select the created site as site reference.
+Make sure **Inside and Outside Network** is specified for the site.
+Select the created site as site reference.
 Click **Apply** to add the specified configuration.

 ![alt text](assets/httplb-recommendations-14.png)